kiyo-masui/burst_search/README.rst

 ===============
-guppi_FRB_search
+burst search
 ================

 Program to perform real-time and off-line searches for fast radio bursts in GBT GUPPI data.